 5. Tahoe South gets enough snow to cover a three-story building.

-According to U.S. Climate Data, South Lake Tahoe sees an average of 408 inches of snow, or approximately 34 feet.
-Generally, a story is about 10 feet, which means there’s enough snow to cover a three-story building.
+According to U.S. Climate Data, South Lake Tahoe sees an average of 408 inches of snow — or approximately 34 feet.
+Generally, a building story is about 10 feet, which means there’s enough snow to cover a three-story building.
 Of course, that’s just the average — 500+ inches of snow has been known to happen.
+The snowfall is what makes Lake Tahoe such an amazing place for skiing, snowboarding, and other winter fun.

 6. The water is almost as pure as drinking water.